Rob Refsnyder Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- The left-hander last appeared on Wednesday against the Philadelphia Phillies, when he threw five innings, allowing six earned runs while giving up seven hits.
+- In his last appearance on Thursday, the lefty tossed five innings against the Philadelphia Phillies, allowing no earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.